 In the United States, common law marriage has been in existence since the horse and buggy days of 1877.
-While it might sound like an archaic form of matrimony, it's still technically around today in one form or another in ten (10) states and the District of Columbia.
-Additionally, five (5) states recognize common law marriages with some restrictions.
-FindLaw has put together some information for you about common law marriages, where they exist, how you enter into one, and same-sex common law marriages.
+While it might sound like an archaic form of marriage, it's still technically around today in one form or another in 10 states and the District of Columbia.
+Additionally, five states recognize common law marriage with some restrictions.

-A common law marriage is one in which the couple, usually a man and woman, lives together for a period of time and holds themselves out to friends, family and the community as "being married," but never go through a formal ceremony or get a marriage license.
-Here are three requirements for most states.
-Just "living together" is not enough to validate a common law marriage.
+A common law marriage is one in which the couple lives together for a period of time and holds themselves out to friends, family and the community as "being married," but without ever going through a formal ceremony or getting a marriage license.
+Below are three of the common requirements for most states (note that just "living together" isn't enough to validate a common law marriage).

 1. You must live together (amount of time varies by state).

 2. You both must have the legal right or "capacity to marry".

 3. You both must intend to be married.

 4. You both must hold yourself out to friends and family as being a married couple.